m0hh/mk/README.md

-# Heirarchial Correspendece and signature stystem
+# Heirarchial correspondence and signature stystem
- This a system where employees can send correspendeces to emplyee directly above them and can return the correspence to employees directly beneath them.
-The correspendence stays in the system until it finally reaches the CEO or CTO who can approve it and it will automatically add their signature to the document and be sent to the archive
+ This a system where employees can send correspondence to employees directly above them and can return the correspence to employees directly beneath them.
+The correspondence stays in the system until it finally reaches the CEO or CTO who can approve it and it will automatically add their signature to the document and be sent to the archive

  Here is a breakdown of the ranks in the system